AUM som somaya namah

 The mate's thoughts and frame of reference may drift imaginatively, or drift back to a distant land or a distant galaxy.

-The mate tends toward invisibility, relatively to the native; however strong graha in bhava-12 or ruler-of-12 may indicate a mate who is visible but characterized mainly by the characteristics of the ruler.
-Much depends upon the configuration of bhava-12, particularly the condition of its ruler the vyayapathi.
+The mate tends toward invisibility, relatively to the native; However, strong graha in bhava-12 or ruler-of-12 may indicate a mate who is visible but characterized mainly by the characteristics of the ruler.
+Much depends upon the configuration of bhava-12, particularly the condition of its ruler the vyaya-pati.

 In less fortunate cases, life-mate-1 may become increasingly isolated or out-of-touch with consensus reality while a compelling imaginary narrative defines that mate's worldview and experience.
 Delusions of persecution, grandeur, or other fantasies may characterize a mate who loses touch with the mainstream worldview.